Pita Putih Indonesia (PPI) - White Ribbon Alliance Indonesia

 Everyone in an Alert Village is asked to share responsibility, support each family and learn more about recognising the danger signs for pregnant women.
 Each family is helped to understand why their pregnant daughter, sister, wife or mother should attend antenatal classes, and what emergency services are available.

-Dr. Sunitri Widodo, chairperson of APPI, says, "Our successful approach is to advocate so that efforts to reduce maternal mortality are supported by all responsible parties, including through local government policies, to have a positive impact on reducing maternal mortality.”
+Dr. Sunitri Widodo, chairperson of PPI, says, "Our successful approach is to advocate so that efforts to reduce maternal mortality are supported by all responsible parties, including through local government policies, to have a positive impact on reducing maternal mortality.”